-If you are travelling to Thailand and you happen to visit Pai, chances are you'll fall in love with this wonderful town and will be looking to extend your Thai Tourist Visa.
-Pai immigration office is not exactly an ideal place to extend a visa, as it only opens twice a month.
-However, if you happen to be in Pai during these two days, it can save you a lot of time and hassle.
-In this post, we'll explain everything you need to know about where and how to extend a Thai Tourist Visa in Pai.
+If you are travelling to Thailand and you happen to visit Pai, chances are you’ll fall in love with this wonderful town and will be looking to extend your Thai Tourist Visa.
+In the past, Pai immigration office wasn’t exactly an ideal place to extend a visa, as it only opened twice a month.
+However, luckily now it is open every working day.
+In this post, we’ll explain everything you need to know about where and how to extend a Thai Tourist Visa in Pai.

 What Is A Thai Tourist Visa?